Page 1 of 2

-The idea is simply that external hardware that operates at lower speeds than the electronics of the processor is provided with a connection – an interrupt line – that can be used to stop the processor doing whatever it is doing and get it to pay some attention to the needs of the peripheral.
+The idea is simply that external hardware that operates at fantastically lower speeds than the electronics of the processor is provided with a connection – an interrupt line – that can be used to stop the processor doing whatever it is doing and get it to pay some attention to the needs of the peripheral.
 This might seem like the wrong way round from our first discussion of how everything works but it is much better to let the external hardware say when it needs attention than to say when it is busy.

 For example, the steps in sending some data to a printer would be:

-1) Send a character to the printer.
+- Send a character to the printer.
 At this point it is clear that there is going to be a long wait until the next character can be sent so

-2) Get on with some other task while the printer is busy.
+- Get on with some other task while the printer is busy.

-3) When the printer has printed the character it signals using the interrupt line that it needs attention.
+- When the printer has printed the character it signals using the interrupt line that it needs attention.

-4) The program responds to the interrupt and goes back to the printer routine and sends another character.
+- The program responds to the interrupt and goes back to the printer routine and sends another character.

-The key factor is that the processor has to be able to make a task switch, both when moving away from the printer routine and when moving back to it in response to the interrupt.
+The key factor is that the processor has to be able to make a task switch, both when moving away from the printer routine aka the printer driver and when moving back to it in response to the interrupt.